VESM1VS/AFANGI/Verkefni/Verkefni4.md

 2. [Einn Servo mótor - 0° til 180° til 0° (sweep)](https://wokwi.com/projects/349792066153218642)
 3. [Tveir Servo mótorar - sweep á misjöfnum hraða](https://wokwi.com/projects/349794862688633427)

 **Ath**:  DC og Servo vinna ekki samtímis á hvaða pinna sem er.
-Ekki nota pinna 9 og 10, notið aðra sem eru með ~ tákn (e. tilda) fyrir framan pinna. <br>
+Ekki nota pinna 9 og 10, notið aðra sem eru með ~tákn (e. tilda) fyrir framan pinna. <br>
 servo.h library messes up with the Arduino pwm pins.
 It disables the 9,10 pins even we haven't connected a servo to that.
-That is the issue here.
-Have to use pwm other than (9,10) for the motor driver's enable pin.
+We have to use pwm other than (9,10) for the dc motor driver's enable pin.

 ---